MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 ^^^^^^^^^^^^^^

 The first call to the code in ``create_physics_prognostics`` is done while the XIOS context is being defined.
-It must be done during this period because it is providing a definition of the checkpoint fields to XIOS.
+It must be done during this period because the aim of the call is to provide a definition of the checkpoint fields to XIOS.

 During this call, the ``processor`` object is the ``persistor_type`` defined in ``gungho_model_mod``.
 Therefore procedure ``gungho_model_mod:persistor_apply``